Article I. Membership

 - The Treasurer cannot be related to the President.

 Vice President of Development:

-- The Vice President of Development shall be responsible for promoting membership, maintaining membership roster, raising funds and receiving donations from the ATA-Houston Members, corporations, and others for charitable, religious, scientific, library, or educational activities of ATA-Houston in compliance with the Section 501(c) (3) of the Internal Revenue Code (IRC).
+- The Vice President of Development shall be responsible for promoting membership, maintaining the membership roster, raising funds, and receiving donations from the ATA-Houston Members, corporations, and others for charitable, religious, scientific, library, or educational activities of ATA-Houston in compliance with the Section 501(c) (3) of the Internal Revenue Code (IRC).

 Vice President of Cultural Affairs:

 - The Vice President of Cultural Affairs shall be responsible for presenting Turkish culture and art to the Houston community in general.
 Activities such as Turkish language classes, Turkish folk dance groups, Turkish Film Festival, Turkish art, and music shows, and others as agreed by the Executive Committee shall be conducted.